sciZer0/newdiscoveries/c/README.md

 The New Concept of Energy is:

-> ### Energy is the resource for System to be pushing an object with a certain effort during some time.
+> ### Energy is the resource for System to be pushing an object during some time with a certain effort (Force).

 --